ilhamrmdnk/Auto-FIller-Google-Form/README.md

 * **Multi-Page Support:** Dynamically scans active questions on multi-section forms, skipping missing fields until they appear on subsequent pages.
 * **Data Preview:** Allows verification of mapped data before filling out the active form.

-### Crucial Note Regarding Dropdowns & Selection
+### Important Note Regarding Dropdowns
-Our dropdown injection uses a high-frequency polling script tailored for the specific Google Form DOM structure (`span.vRMGwf`).
-* **Exact Matching:** Ensure your input data matches the dropdown option text.
-If the form option is `"Laki-laki"`, writing `"laki-laki"` will be handled safely by the lowercase built-in handler, but typos will cause the bot to skip the element to prevent page freezing.
-* **Safety Mechanism:** If a dropdown option cannot be matched within the polling timeout limit, the extension will automatically re-close the dropdown panel to prevent it from hanging or blocking other elements on the screen.
+Due to the dynamic way Google Forms loads dropdown components, the autofill process cannot select a dropdown option completely automatically on its own.
+To fill a dropdown question, you must first click and open the dropdown menu manually on the form.
+Once the menu is open, the extension will instantly detect the options and select the correct answer for you.

 ---